The following conditions of entry apply to all patrons who enter Floriade.

-- Management reserves the right to inspect and search bags brought into or out of the Floriade site.
+- Management reserves the right to inspect bags brought into or out of the Floriade site.

 - Bicycles and tricycles may be parked at the bicycle racks provided.
 Roller blades, roller skates, skateboards and hand propelled tricycles may be stored inside the entry booths by Floriade staff.

 - Patrons bringing personal items to Floriade do so at their own risk.
-Australian Capital Territory will not be held responsible for any damage to, loss or theft of personal property, whether brought into the Floriade site or deposited at storage facilities outside.
+Events ACT will not be held responsible for any damage to, loss or theft of personal property, whether brought into the Floriade site or deposited at storage facilities outside.

 - Patrons are admitted at their own risk.
-The Australian Capital Territory will not be held responsible for the death or injury of any patron during their attendance at Floriade.
+Events ACT will not be held responsible for the death or injury of any patron during their attendance at Floriade.

-- Patrons agree to indemnify the Australian Capital Territory against liability in respect of all claims, costs and expenses and for all loss, damage, injury or death to persons or property caused by the patron in connection with their attendance at Floriade, except to the extent that the Australian Capital Territory caused the relevant loss, damage or injury.
+- Patrons agree to indemnify Events ACT against liability in respect of all claims, costs and expenses and for all loss, damage, injury or death to persons or property caused by the patron in connection with their attendance at Floriade, except to the extent that Events ACT caused the relevant loss, damage or injury.